yiisoft/form/docs/checkbox.md

 ## Usage

 The `Checkbox` widget is designed to return the status of the checkbox.
-Generally it returns two values, by default it is `0` for uncheck, and `1` when is checked.
+Generally it returns two values, by default it is `0` for unchecked, and `1` for checkeded.

 You can also configure the widget to return the value only when the checkbox is checked.